raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/async_await_swift.md

 ---
 title: "Async/Await use in Swift and SwiftUI"
-description: "Async/await is a language feature that allows you to write asynchronous code in a synchronous-looking style.
-It makes it easier to write and read code that performs tasks concurrently, without using complex callback functions.
-This can lead to more efficient and responsive programs, as well as a better developer experience."
+description: "Async/await is a language feature that allows you to write asynchronous code in a synchronous-looking style. "
 date: 2023-01-02
 categories: ["Swift", "Concurrency"]
-tags: ["Swift"]
+tags: ["Development", "Code"]
 image: "https://drive.google.com/uc?id=14gxuTvOLzWNzsy7gvFS4yt6dIddPxPiF"
 draft: true
 ---